chenandrewy/Prompts-to-Paper/README.md

 The optimistic argument is that AI also *complements* economists' labor.
 Perhaps, the number of economists will remain the same, but our research output increases in terms of both quantity and quality.

-But I think there are reasons why total research output is limited.
+But there are reasons why total research output is limited.
 Two key factors in academic publishing are attention and reputation ([Klamer and van Dalen 2001, J of Economic Methodology](https://repub.eur.nl/pub/6875/2001-0221.pdf)).
 Readers can only pay attention to so many scholars.
 These scholars, in turn, can only pay attention to so may projects.

-Just to be clear, I'm not saying that I *expect* a disaster for the economics labor market.
-Or, that it's even likely.
-But even if it's highly unlikely, it's still a scenario that economists should think about.
+I'm not saying that I *expect* a disaster for the economics labor market.
+But even if it's highly unlikely, it's still a scenario that economists should consider.